pakastin/tagtag/README.md

 This gives you shortcut to `tag(tagName)` for the standard SVG tag names.

 ## Self-closing tags
-Self-closing tags are printed automatically.
+Self-closing tags are detected automatically.

 ## Escaping
 Notice tagtag escapes text content and attributes by default!
 If you want to print out raw text, please use: